k98kurz/sqloquent/readme.md

 The async version of `invoke_hooks` will detect when an event handler returns a coroutine and will await them if `parallel_events=True` is passed in (relevant other methods as described below have `parallel_events=False` default argument).
+Additionally, these methods contain checks to ensure that subclasses will have their own `_event_hooks` dictionary to avoid conflicts with parent classes (i.e. so that every class has its own unique event hooks).

 The following events are shared by all models: